How to Organize Paper Clutter

 Make a filing box or cabinet your best friend.

 For the remaining paper you absolutely have to keep, purchase a filing cabinet or box, depending on how much you have.
-A single person can often get away with a simple, plastic file box.
+A single person can often get away with a simple, file box.
 These days, you can find a lot of Pinterest tutorials on how to give the larger, metal, filing cabinets some personality.
 You can even get colorful folders for inside.
 (Do whatever you have to do to encourage yourself to use this thing once you’ve got it!)
 Create specific categories for the folders, such as yearly tax folders versus a single folder, overflowing with general tax documents.
 Designate a folder for each child and pet in your home.
 Separate everyone’s medical records and school papers.
 Don’t forget to go through periodically and shred outdated documents.
 Toss product warranties and instruction manuals for items you no longer have.

 I’d love to know, how do you keep your paper clutter under control?
 Let us know in the comments below!